Daniel T. Roberts

 Hello, I am a PhD Candidate in the Department of Government at Harvard University.

 My Research Agenda Focuses on "Opportunity Politics" in Rich Democracies.
 In my dissertation monograph in progress, I study the Political Economy of Education, Housing, and Credit as contested institutional mediators of opportunity access comparatively and over time, developing a theory of "Opportunity Politics" drawing upon the United States, Germany, and Japan as country-cases across two historical periods (1945-1980,1981-Present).
 The dissertation takes a mixed methods approach, incorporating both quantitative analysis of historical and contemporary data on public opinion and political behavior, as well as qualitative analysis through process tracing, archival research, and ongoing interviews.
-In a separate but related strand of research, I study the Political Economy of Financial Regulation and its impact on real economy credit conditions, building upon Financial Economics scholarship from earlier years published in the Journal of Banking and Finance.
+In a separate but related strand of research, I study the Political Economy of Financial Regulation and its impact on real economy credit conditions, building upon Financial Economics scholarship from earlier years published in the Journal of Banking and Finance

 My Teaching history reflects my eclectic approach to pedagogy for the study of politics.
 My prior experience spans diverse fields including Comparative Politics, International Political Economy, American Education Politics, Ethics, Political Theory, Economics, and Mathematics, drawing upon my interdisciplinary approach to scholarship.
 This breadth is reflected in the syllabus and course goals of my self-developed seminar on "Opportunity Politics" for Harvard College sophomores taught in Spring 2024 (original syllabus available on request), building upon my dissertation project and drawing from perspectives in Political Science, Economics, Sociology, and Political Philosophy.